alfiedotwtf/AABillFAQ/README.md

 * Are we able to handle any European data in Australia as it could be a potential violation of GPDR

-* When a weakness is discovered, what happens when it's fixed by someone not under a Notice
+* When a weakness is discovered, what happens when it is fixed by someone not under a Notice

 * What happens when to target a user, we would have to decrypt for all users

 * What happens if we do client-side encryption - do we have to modify the decryption to target an individual?
-	* What are the ramifications if we are caught if we can't target the payload to the individual and so have to serve it to everyone (think CDN)?
+	* What are the ramifications if we are caught if we can not target the payload to the individual and so have to serve it to everyone (think CDN)?

 * Can you be fired for complying with a warrant or Notice because you